owntracks/docker-recorder/README.md

 It sets Mosquitto broker (with TLS) as well as the OwnTracks Recorder for collecting [OwnTracks](http://owntracks.org) location data.

-Images are built automatically when we push to the `recorder` repository, and they are available at [https://hub.docker.com/r/owntracks/recorderd/](https://hub.docker.com/r/owntracks/recorderd/).
+Docker images are built automatically when we push Debian packages to the `recorder` repository, and these Docker images are available at [https://hub.docker.com/r/owntracks/recorderd/](https://hub.docker.com/r/owntracks/recorderd/).